Abundance theorem for semi log canonical surfaces in positive characteristic: Boundaries of dlt surfaces

-we have $R^1f_*\mathcal O_X(-\llcorner\Delta\lrcorner)=0$ by \cite[Theorem~2.12]{Tanaka2}. \end{step} \begin{step} In this step, we assume $\dim Y=0$ and we prove the assertion.
+\begin{step} In this step, we assume $\dim Y=0$ and we prove the assertion.
 It is sufficient to prove that $S$ is connected.
-Since rational surfaces satisfy the Kawamata--Viehweg vanishing theorem by Proposition~\ref{rational-vanish}, we can apply the same argument as Step~1.
-Thus we may assume that $X$ is not rational.
-We can run a $(K_X+\Delta)$-MMP by \cite[Theorem~6.8]{Tanaka1}.
-Then we have
+Suppose the contrary and let us derive a contradiction.
+We may assume that $X$ is smooth by replacing $(X, \Delta)$ with $(Z, \Delta_Z)$ in Proposition~\ref{dltblowup}.
+Since $X$ is a ruled surface, we have a surjective morphism

+onto a smooth projective curve $B$ or $X \simeq \mathbb P^2$.
+The latter case is clear, hence we can assume the existence of $h$.